-If you’ve set up a card program before—or any business to accept payments—you’ve likely encountered merchant category codes (MCCs).
-An MCC is a four-digit number that classifies the type of goods or services a business offers.
-MCCs were originally developed for tax reporting purposes but are now a key piece of payments processing.
-MCCs also provide a number of other benefits to your card program, such as helping gather data to understand your cardholders’ spending.
+If you’ve set up a card programme before – or any business to accept payments – you’ve likely encountered merchant category codes (MCCs).
+An MCC is a four-digit number that classifies the type of goods or services that a business offers.
+MCCs were originally developed for tax-reporting purposes but are now a key piece of payments processing.
+MCCs also provide a number of other benefits to your card programme, such as helping gather data to understand your cardholders’ spending.

-We’ll cover why MCCs are important, how they work in transactions, and how to use them to enhance your card program.
+We’ll cover why MCCs are important, how they work in transactions, and how to use them to enhance your card programme.

 What's in this article?